Jim-LE/lendexperience-js-api/README.md

 existence of the "le-root" DIV.
 It will then load the content widget inside of the "le-root" DIV.
 The "le-root" DIV can be styled, but keep in mind that the loaded "content widget" will have a minimum width of 300px.

-Live Example of the "Content Widget"
+Live Example of the "Content Widget":<br/>
 <a href="https://lendexperience.com/widget/example">https://lendexperience.com/widget/example</a>

 Questions?